 Problem #3: We need to understand the customer's journey to deliver more effective experiences to key segments

-In our experience, the best customer journey maps are designed around specific customer segments.
+In our cx consulting team's experience, the best customer journey maps are designed around specific customer segments.
 In this scenario, we can design very differentiated “treatment strategies” for key segments.
 For example, an insurance provider will target products to specific demographic segments, then seek to find more of these lookalikes in the wider population.
 To improve the chances of success with these segments, the business will design tailored marketing, sales, and service interactions with a specific mix of channels, cadence, and creative.
 For high-value customers, these experiences may be more “high touch” and tailored.
 Conversely, we may spend less time, energy, and resources on lower value segments, or simply provide a lower cost treatment strategy that fits their contribution to the bottom line.

 Often organizations will start with high-level customer profiles derived from existing research or segmentation.
 Other times firms will engage in data discovery and/or qualitative and quantitative research to define segments and drill down more accurately into segment needs and motivations.

 Number 3 is my favorite: the alignment to the needs of a specific segment makes the recommendations highly actionable.
 I like to think of each lifecycle stage on the map as a mini-creative brief, that includes marketing goals, customer needs, targeting strategy, an outreach blueprint, and the necessary data, technology, and insights to drive experiences.
 I often incorporate KPIs and an experience narrative to add that extra punch that can guide proper execution.